EGORDYU/project-1/README.md

 ## MVP

 * Have a game screen with a start button and instructions
-* Game screen with current level and amount of lives for panda
+* One type of enemy
 * Movement for central panda Up-Down, Left-Right
 * Have text show up that panda god is holding and be able to type it in
+* Typing in 5 correct prompts wins the game
+* Getting hit by projectile loses 1 life
 * Three lives lost and game ends
-* three wrong typing attempts results in one life being lost
-* Have two different stages
+* Have one stage

 ## Stretch Goals
+* Game screen with current level and amount of lives for panda
 * Have the air units move left and right
 * Have the panda roll around when moving left and right
 * 3+ stages
 * 3rd type of enemy
 * sound effects
+* three wrong typing attempts results in one life being lost

 ## Potential Roadblocks
 * canvas is new to me and it will take me a little to figure out